-The repression of the time some left-wing activists decided to jowith students who, intent on mobilising a labour movement had set u Commission at the University of Cape Town.
-Through this collaboration Province Workers' Advice Bureau (WPWAB) was established on 5 March t had been agreed that the best strategy was to establish an advice bu means to organize the workers into trade unions.
-At first the WPWAB a trained works committees - allowed for by apartheid labour legislation in factories, but the longer-term objective was to establisg independent trade unions.
+with students who, intent on mobilising a labour movement had set used to commission at the University of Cape Town.
+Through this collaboration Province Workers' Advice Bureau (WPWAB) was established on 5 March t had been agreed that the best strategy was to establish an advice but means to organize the workers into trade unions.
+At first the WPWAB attrained works committees - allowed for by apartheid labour legislation factories, but the longer-term objective was to establise independent trade unions.

-2 1078 the WPWAR became the WP General Workers' Union (WPGWU
+1070 the MPWAR became the WP General Workers' Union (WPGWL